EBIvariation/eva-ws/README.md

 In order to build EVA, you need to install the Java Development Kit 7 and Maven.

-Our dependencies are OpenCGA and Variation-Commons
+The project dependencies are OpenCGA and Variation-Commons

-You can get OpenCGA 0.5.2 from https://github.com/opencb/opencga.
+You can get OpenCGA 0.5.2 from https://github.com/opencb/opencga, branch `hotfix/0.5`.
 Please follow the download/compilation instructions there.

 You can get Variation-Commons from https://github.com/EBIvariation/variation-commons.
-This project can be installed with just `mvn clean install -DskipTests`.
+This project can be installed with just `mvn clean install`.

 After it has been compiled, if you just want to build the WAR, run `mvn package -DskipTests` and you should obtain a file to deploy in Tomcat or other Java container.